Appealing a Required Course

 To waive or substitute a core or degree requirement course, or a University graduation requirement.

 Students have the option to appeal to have an All-University Core Curriculum (AUCC) course, degree requirement course, or University graduation requirement (total credits or upper division credits, AUCC GPA, etc.) waived or fulfilled with a substituted course.
-To do so the student must complete either the Appeal for a Core Course Substitution form or the Appeal of University Graduation Requirements form.
+To do so the student must complete the Appeal of University Graduation Requirements or AUCC Core Course Substitution form.

 To file an appeal students need to:

-- Obtain the appropriate form from the link above.
+- Obtain the form from the link above.

 - Document the request on the form, along with circumstances and reasoning for the appeal.